Download email attachments from Mail on iCloud.com

 In Mail on iCloud.com, open a message that contains an attachment.

-If you don’t see the attached files listed above the message body, click More (on the far right).
+If you do not see the attached files listed above the message body, click More (on the far right).

 Click the file you want to download to your computer, then locate and open the attachment.